jlyun9000/METCS601-finalterm/README.md

 > datas.json is used in Mainpage.js, use for displaying each item's description.

-> gallery.json and kkomi.json is use for displaying each images in a short size of codes by using . function
+> gallery.json and kkomi.json is use for minimizing Gallery.js/KkomiGallery.js code.

 ## Screenshots
 ### Header and Welcome Image